 ETS has a brief pamphlet outlining tips for overcoming or coping with test anxiety:

-LAP recommends that you take a practice test on your own before attending your first tutoring session.
+The Learning PLUS office recommends that you take a practice test on your own before attending your first tutoring session.